rhdeck/react-reality/README.md

 - Primitives to give high control over every aspect.
 Makes animations so much easier to have nodes not attached to geometries
 - Layout Animations via <ARAnimatedProvider />
-- Provider-based (render prop!) tracking of self <ARTrackingProvider />, screen-touch on <ARTouchableMonoView /> and both images and planes via <ARTrackingProvider />
+- Provider-based (render prop!) tracking of self `<ARTrackingProvider />`, screen-touch on `<ARTouchableMonoView />` and both images and planes via `<ARTrackingProvider />`
 - Support for touch events at the node level via onPress, onPressIn, and onPressOut events.
 Registered only if using a touchablemonoview
 - Support for mixing in scenes and models.
-Import Scenekit-compatible SCN and DAE via <ARScene /> and add models (like from Google Poly) via <ARModel />.
+Import Scenekit-compatible SCN and DAE via `<ARScene />` and add models (like from Google Poly) via `<ARModel />`.
+- Support for mixing in multiple 2-D SpriteKit `<ARSKScene />` with composed primitives and adding them to an `<ARMaterialProperty>`.
+A great way for rendering images, video and text(!) in space and performantly.
   Currently IOS-Only, but SceneForm may change that!

 ## Installation: `react-native link`